Tapad

 Tapad Device Graph

-Probabilistic cross-device identity graph linking smartphones, tablets, desktops, and connected TVs to a unified consumer profile
+Probabilistic and deterministic identity graph linking user activity across smartphones, tablets, desktops, and connected TVs for unified audience targeting.

 Cross-Device Targeting